Images

 Background

 What kind of purpose-built EV might the world's biggest car maker bring us?
-Here's the answer - the bZ4X, Toyota's first all-new Battery Electric Vehicle.
+Here's the answer - the bZ4X.
 Silly name perhaps, but this car has a very serious remit.
+At launch, it was Toyota's first all-new Battery Electric Vehicle.
+The less-than-catchy name references the size of car ('4' designates the brand's mid-sized models) - and the vehicle type (in this case 'X' for Crossover/SUV).

 We certainly waited long enough for this contender.
 Given that Toyota's been making electrified vehicles for over a quarter of a century and experimented with a full-electric concept version of the RAV4 as long ago as 1997, it was surprising that this bZ4X took so long to arrive.
 It didn't actually go on sale here until the end of 2022, the launch delayed by a detaching wheel hub scandal that the brand took months to fix.
+A Touring estate version was announced in Spring 2025.

 + More